terranvigil/dynamic-crf/README.md

 * Run a test encode given a source and encoding settings:<br />
 `dynamic-crf -i source.mp4 -a encode -h 720 -mb 6000 -bs 24000`

+* Generate media metadata for source input and write as json to `{source}_inspect.json` `dynamic-crf -i source.mp4 -a inspect`

 * Calculate the VMAF score of an encode:<br />
+`dynamic-crf -i source.mp4 -o optimized.mp4 -a vmaf`

+* Calculate the Cambi score of an encode:<br />
-`dynamic-crf -i source.mp4 -o optimized.mp4 -a score`
+`dynamic-crf -i source.mp4 -o optimized.mp4 -a cambi`

 ### TODO